wravoc/harden-freebsd/README.md

 ## Customization

 #### 64bit vs 32bit
 Most tunable mitigations for 64bit are already included by default in FreeBSD 13.1 so 32bit directives were included for coverage.
-I can see no affect from setting the 32bit mitigations on 64bit systems, they are simply ignored.
+I can see no effect from setting the 32bit mitigations on 64bit systems, they are simply ignored.
 For clarity on unknown hardware, hardware mode, VM, or cloud use the following commands:
 * CPU: `sysctl hw.model hw.machine hw.ncpu`
 * Bits: `getconf LONG_BIT`